 Chauncey Peak Trail is a 2.1 mile moderately trafficked loop trail located near Meriden, Connecticut that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking and snowshoeing and is best used from April until October.
 Dogs are also able to use this trail.

 Great hike with moderate climbs.
 Multiple peaks to see.
 Prob would be great in the fall.
 Will be back!

 I wanted to try some new trail this time...so I followed the blue and yellow trail..it took me to the other side..there is a 180 degree view point...it would be nice on Fall...the only thing I don't like the yellow trail is too muddy..probably because there is a water sauce around...so next time..I just stick with the Chauncey Peak trail.

 Nice hike.
 Started with the blue trail, continued on to the red and finished at the blue.
 Moderate hike, up and down rocks at times.
 Decent views.